 The type of people that use these are spray booth sprayers who spray kitchens using two-pack paints.
 Two-pack paints have a base and hardener; they dry in a set time and are very durable.
 They need to be sprayed in a booth because the hardener in the two-pack contains isocyanide and is deadly.
 You would need an air fed mask too.

-The advantage of this system is that it is relatively cheap (if you already own a booth); The disadvantage is that it does create a lot of overspray (which is why you need a spray booth).
+The advantage of these kitchen paint sprayers is that it is relatively cheap (if you already own a booth); The disadvantage is that it does create a lot of overspray (which is why you need a spray booth).
 This system is not for the DIY sprayer because you would need a spray booth.

 Airless paint sprayer

 A small airless sprayer is ideal for spraying the kitchen in situ.
-You can spray a neat water-based coating through the airless sprayer using a small tip, and you will get good results.
+You can spray a neat water-based coating through these kitchen paint sprayers using a small tip, and you will get good results.
 The advantage of airless is that it will spray any paint, and it is fast.
 The disadvantage is that airless can be challenging to control.
 This system would be sound if you were a professional paint sprayer who was already experienced with an airless sprayer.